seb-oss/green/libs/core/docs/conventions.md

 At some point in the future, when the Accessibility Object Model (AOM) has matured a bit more and gained better browser support, we might move the aria attributes there instead, and set them though ElementInternals as the AOM spec suggests.
 Other than that, attribute reflection should be avoided.

-## Form components
+## Form controls

-Form components should implement the same standard properties as native form components:
+Form control components should extend the `GdsFormControlElement` abstract class.
+This ensures that the component gets set up as a native form control, and has all the expected attributes and methods.

-- onChange event when the value changes
-- A value prop for setting the value (should not emit change event)
-- Have the static formAssociated property set to true on the class
-- Use ElementInternals setFormValue to set the form value whenever the value changes -

 ## Consider which primitive or component should be responsible for behaviours